rochoa85/PepFun/README.md

 ## Package with bioinformatics and cheminformatics protocols for peptide analysis

-* From publication "Pepfun: bioinformatics and cheminformatics protocols for peptide-related computational analysis"
+* From publication "PepFun: open source protocols for peptide-related computational analysis"
 * Journal of Cheminformatics, 2020
-* Authors: Rodrigo Ochoa, Roman Laskowski, Pilar Cossio
+* Authors: Rodrigo Ochoa, Pilar Cossio

 ## Purpose

 PepFun is a compilation of bioinformatics and chemoinformatics functionalities that are easy to implement and personalize for studying peptides at different levels: sequence, structure and their interactions.
 The package has been created under the python scripting language based on built-in functions and methods available in the open source projects BioPython and RDKit.
 Some of the prediction and characterization tools were tested with two datasets of peptide binders of known protein systems, the MHC class II and the Granzyme B protease.
-In addition, a fragment-growing peptide docking protocol is provided to predict bound conformations of flexible peptides, and their interactions with relevant protein targets

 ## Third-party tools required: